GETTING A MARRIAGE LICENSE

 If an out-of-state member of the clergy is to perform the marriage, the clergy person must obtain a Certificate of Authorization from the Massachusetts Secretary of the Commonwealth prior to the ceremony.
 This certificate, which is issued by the public records division of the Secretary of the Commonwealth, is to be attached to the original license and returned to the clerk of the city or town where the license was issued.

 For further information, contact:

 Secretary of the Commonwealth

 One Ashburton Place, Room 1719

 Boston, MA 02108

 It is possible for a non-minister or non-justice of the peace (such as a relative or family friend) to obtain special one-time permission to perform a marriage.
 The Governor may designate any other person to solemnize a particular marriage on a particular date and in a particular city or town, and may for cause at any time revoke such designation.
-Upon application, approval, and receipt of the letter of designation, a registration fee of $25 is then paid to the Office of the Secretary of Commonwealth, through the public records division, to receive the Certificate of Solemnization.
+Upon application, approval, and receipt of the letter of designation, a registration fee is then paid to the Office of the Secretary of Commonwealth, through the public records division, to receive the Certificate of Solemnization.
 The entire process takes approximately four to six weeks.
-The couple must then turn in this Certificate of Solemnization with their marriage certificate to their local city/town hall.
-For more information about one-day designations, contact the Governor’s Appointments Office at 617.725.4080, ext.
+The couple must then turn in this Certificate of Solemnization with their marriage certificate to their local city or town hall.
+For more information about one-day designations, contact the Governor’s Appointments Office at 617-725-4080 ext.
 35339.